Letter to send to the LA when they attempt to monitor/assess/ask for a visit.

 IF THIS IS AN ANNUAL MONITORING REQUEST RESPONSE,

 Write a paragraph or two about the educational provision.
 (You do not need to include the level of work the child is at, their remit is provision not levels attained.
 Keep the information basic and simple – a simple outline of provision is sufficient.)
-(See sample REPORT).
+(See our sample REPORT).

 Mindful of the above we presume that no evidence has come to your attention which would cause you to believe that the education provided is inadequate, we therefore do not expect to hear from you again other than to confirm receipt of this letter.